 How quickly does the COVID-19 vaccine start working?

 After having a COVID-19 vaccination, it usually takes the body a few weeks to make the white blood cells that fight the virus.
-This means it’s possible to get COVID-19 just before or after having the vaccine and then become unwell because the vaccine didn’t have enough time to work.
+This means it’s possible to get infected by the virus just before or after having the vaccine and then become unwell, because the vaccine didn’t have enough time to work.

 Do the pneumonia vaccines work against COVID-19?

 Pneumonia is lung inflammation that's usually caused by bacteria or viruses including severe COVID-19.
 Vaccines for COVID-19 will help protect against pneumonia which can occur in severe COVID-19.

 Other vaccines that can help prevent other causes of pneumonia include the pneumococcal vaccine, the haemophilus influenza type b (Hib) vaccine and the influenza vaccine.These won't prevent COVID-19 - but sometimes getting COVID-19 can increase your risk of getting a bacterial pneumonia and being vaccinated against pneumococcal and Hib may help prevent this complication.

 When will I get a COVID-19 vaccine?